1. How much time does the Neridronate infusion take?

-FDA designed Neridronate as a Breakthrough Therapy for CRPS Treatment.
+The FDA has recognized and approved biphosphonates as a breakthrough therapy for chronic pain.
 It is the first pharmaceutical to have this designation for this condition.

-We, of CRPS Treatment Italy, offer our services to people hit by CRPS from over two years.
-We suggest you to see professor Adami’s reviews: he has studied CRPS for over 15 years and accomplished the objective of brevetting the use of Neridronate that Italian laws eventually approved.
+We, of MTI's CRPS Treatment Italy, offer our services to people hit by CRPS since 2016.
+We suggest you see professor Adami’s reviews: he has studied CRPS for over 15 years and accomplished the objective of brevetting the use of Neridronate that Italian laws eventually approved.
 In Italy, we can say that all the affected people have a complete remission.
-This is news that you can surely find on the Internet: it is public and official.

-12. What are the statistics for long-term patients?
+11. What are the statistics for long-term effectiveness in patients?

 The available data shows that, if treated within 1 year from the onset, in 32% of cases, the patient can hope for a complete and permanent remission of the disease.
 However, of the long-term patients, the 40% experienced a decrease of pain level by 30 – 40 %, 25 % said their pain decreased by 20%.
 Only the 2% experienced no effect.

-13. Why did the FDA not approve the treatment?
+12. Why did the US FDA not approve the treatment?

 The Treatment, however, is not recommended if:

-Blood test show high levels of Creatinine and Calcium
+- Blood test show low levels of Creatinine and Calcium

-16. Can you give me more information on CRPS type 2?
+14. Can you give me more information on CRPS type II?

-We can only give you official information that you can find on Internet and on our website.
-CRPS Treatment Italy, though, is the only organization that found clinics and hospitals that treat CRPS 2.
-So that we do not give you inaccurate information, we exhort you to read all of the studies of Professor Adami.
-Also go to: https//crps-treatment.com/index.html
+We can give you official information that you can find on our website.
+CRPS Treatment Italy is the only organization that found clinics and hospitals that treat CRPS 2.
+We urge you to read all of the studies from our own Professor Adami.
+Also go to: https//crps-treatment.com/index.html for further information.

-We must underline that a small percentage of treated patients (who have been suffering from the disease for many years) have declared that they have not felt any relevant improvement.
+We must underline that a infinitesimal percentage of treated patients (who have been suffering from the disease for many years) have declared that they have not felt any relevant improvement.
 However, our patients who have had CRPS under six months have experienced significant pain relief and remission, with many in full remission after treatment has had time to activate fully.